- always under construction -

 To achieve this, select Components ...
 Sampling Rate Detector from SL's main menu, or select one of the preconfigured settings (from the Quick Settings menu) which automatically activate this function (for example, the Very Slow Morse modes like "QRSS600").

-Most important: When selecting one of the preconfigured sources from the 'Reference Freq.' combo, the program will automatically adjust other parameters on this panel, as required.
-The screenshot above shows a typical configuration using a VLF transmitter with MSK modulation (minimum shift keying).
+When selecting one of the preconfigured sources from the Sync frequency/ Source combo, the program will automatically adjust other parameters on this panel, as required.
+The screenshots above show a typical configuration using a VLF transmitter with MSK modulation (minimum shift keying) on the left side, and a typical configuration for a GPS receiver (with 1-pps-sync output) on the right side.
 The other controls on this panel are explained in a later chapter (you will usually not need to modify them, at least not if you picked one of the pre-configured references from the list).

 Don't forget to set the Enabled checkmark.
 It can be used to disable the correction temporarily (in the presence of heavy noise aka QRN).
 If you only want to measure your soundcard's momentary sampling rate (but not let SpecLab adjust other processing stages based on the measured sample rate), set the 'Measure Only' checkmark.
 If your receiver is a software defined radio with quadrature output, set the checkmark I/Q input (in that case, the Q channel will be tapped at the 'Right' input, for example L1 = Inphase, and R1 = Quadrature phase input).

 After a few seconds, the SR detector has acquired enough samples to calculate the first 'true' sampling rate (see principle below if you're interested to know how it works).
 If the reference signal is strong enough, and a few other 'signal-valid' criteria are fulfilled, the Status field (at the bottom of the control panel) will turn green.